 Sex trafficking is a market driven criminal industry based on supply and demand.
 Sadly, the demand is for youth.
 There is no perfect profile of an at-risk youth; the single shared factor is their age.
-The average age of entry into the commercial sex industry for girls and boys is between the ages 14 and 17 (Polaris Project).
-Developmentally, children are not equipped to process the false affection, attention and affirmation traffickers use to lure their victims.

-How can we protect youth?
+How can we protect and empower youth?

 WA Engage’s primary strategy is to partner with a school district via a three-pronged approach: